NHC tracking tropical wave with 70% chance of development

 TAMPA, Fla.
 (WFLA) — The National Hurricane Center is tracking a tropical wave with a 70 percent chance of development in the Atlantic.

-The NHC said showers and thunderstorms continue to show signs of organization located several hundred miles southwest of Cape Verde.
+The NHC said showers and thunderstorms continued to show signs of organization located several hundred miles southwest of Cape Verde on Monday.

 The system is expected to become a tropical depression in two or three days.
 Later this week, the system is likely to continue to strengthen as it moves westward to west-northwestward at 15 to 20 mph over the central and western portions of the tropical Atlantic.